 Egremni Beach, Lefkada

+You’ll want to bring all you need to the beach, as there is nothing there except a few locals selling water and umbrella rentals.
 Getting to Egremni Beach by boat from Nidri or Vasiliki port is also possible.

 Kolympethres Beach, Paros

-This is one of the best beaches in Greece, but not for its sand and relaxing laid back environment.
 Kolympethres Beach on the island of Paros has unique rock formations that are a big draw for many people.
 This beach near the popular town of Naousa has rock formations I have not seen anywhere else in Greece.
 The unique formations create small swimming “pools” to swim in.
+It’s not all wild, though – many amenities are available, including a beach club and water sports facilities where you can rent equipment for sailing, kayaking, paddle boarding, and windsurfing.

 Firiplaka Beach, Milos

-Firiplaka Beach is one of my favorite beaches on Milos and is well worthy of spending the day at.
-This is a long beach with plenty of space to spread out and enjoy a beach day without others on top of you.
+Firiplaka Beach is one of my favorite beaches on Milos and is worth spending the day at.
+It is a long beach with plenty of space to spread out and enjoy a beach day without others on top of you.
+White sand and calm blue waters make this beach so special.
+However, I loved the huge colored rock formations along the coastline.
+If you have extra time, don’t miss Tsigrado Beach, right around the corner from Firiplaka!

 Tsigrado Beach, Milos

+If you are afraid of heights or not sure-footed, it’s probably best to admire the beauty of this beach from above.
 Once on the beach, it’s not such a big area, but that’s okay since many won’t venture this way.
-The water is glistening, with a small cave nearby and soft sand to lay in (just no beach chairs, so bring a towel).
+The water is glistening, and there is a small cave nearby and soft sand to relax.

 Balos Beach, Crete